ROSA MAR

 Residing onsite on Bunurong Country, Rosa will spend her time creating and responding to the landscape, engaging deeply with the healing waters and natural surrounds of the Mornington Peninsula.

-As part of this residency, Rosa will present an artist talk on Good Friday, 18 April at 6:30pm on the Bath House Amphitheatre stage.
-She will share insights into her creative process, recent public art outcomes, and the narratives and stories that continue to shape her work.
+As part of this residency, Rosa presented an artist talk on Good Friday at the Bath House Amphitheatre stage.
+She shared insights into her creative process, recent public art outcomes, and the narratives and stories that continue to shape her work.

 World Wetlands Day 2025